Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 DoH [**] requires authentication of the server as part of the protocol.

-To enable users to select a 'Strict Privacy' usage profile when using DNS-over-TLS [@!RFC8310] and therefore authentication the server a STRONG DNS privacy service provide credentials in the form of either X.509 certificates, SPKI pinsets or TLSA records.
+To enable users to select a 'Strict Privacy' usage profile when using DNS-over-TLS [@!RFC8310] and therefore authentication the server a DNS privacy service can mitigate this risk by providing credentials in the form of either X.509 certificates, SPKI pinsets or TLSA records.

 Note that this, in effect, commits the DNS privacy service to a public identity users will trust.

-Optimisations: Authentication can optionally not depend on a CA. Decrease latency of connection setup to the server
+Optimisations:

 DNS privacy services can also consider the following capabilities/options:

 * Implementing [@I-D.ietf-tls-dnssec-chain-extension]
+  * This can decrease the latency of connection setup to the server and remove the need for the client to perform meta-queries
-* Providing TLSA DANE records for the nameserver
+* As recommended in [RFC8310] providing TLSA DANE records for the nameserver particularly using ** settings
+  * This enables authentication without depending on a CA.

 #### Generation and publication of certificates

-Risks: Certificate invalidity
+Risks: Certificate invalidity.
+Mis-identification of server by clients

 Anecdotal evidence to date highlights the management of certificates as one of the more challenging aspects for operators of traditional DNS resolvers that choose to additionally provide a DNS privacy service as management of such credentials is new to those DNS operators.

-It is recommended that operators:
+It is recommended that to mitigate this operators:

 * Choose a short, memorable authentication name for their service
 * Automate the generation and publication of certificates